zhuoqun-chen/zhuoqun-chen/README.md

 ## Hi there, this is zqchen! 👋

-I'm currently a ~first~ second-year MS student at [UC San Diego](https://ucsd.edu/), advised by [Prof. Xiaolong Wang](https://xiaolonw.github.io/).
+I'm currently a ~first~ second-year Master student at [UC San Diego](https://ucsd.edu/), advised by [Prof. Xiaolong Wang](https://xiaolonw.github.io/).
 I'm interested in reinforcement learning, decision making and motion planning in Robotics.
 My ongoing project is about Quadrupedal Locomotion.

 ###  Experience